willkill07/RAJA/docs/sphinx/dev_guide/coding_guidelines.rst

       "\\brief" (or "@brief").

       The Doxygen system interprets each comment as either "brief" or "detailed".
-Brief comments appear in summary sections of the generate documentation.
+Brief comments appear in summary sections of the generated documentation.
 They are typically seen before detailed comments when scanning the documentation; thus good brief comments make it easier to navigate a source code manual.

-4.2.7 Important information of a more lengthy nature (e.g., spanning multiple lines) **should** be provided for files, major data types and definitions, functions, etc. when needed.
+4.2.6 Important information of a more lengthy nature (e.g., spanning multiple lines) **should** be provided for files, major data types and definitions, functions, etc. when needed.
 A detailed comment **must** be separated from a brief comment with a blank line.

-4.2.8 Summary of commonly used Doxygen commands
+4.2.7 Summary of commonly used Doxygen commands

-This Section provides an overview of Doxygen commands used commonly in the CS Toolkit source code documentation.
+This Section provides an overview of commonly used Doxygen commands.
 Please see the Doxygen documentation cited in the references at the end of these guidelines for more details and information about other commands that you may find useful.

 Note that to be processed properly, Doxygen commands **must** be preceded with either "\\" or "\@" character.
 For brevity, we use "\\" for all commands described here.

-   * **\\author** The "author" command (followed by a name) identifies the author of a documented item.
-Multiple authors may be provided with each on listed on its own line following the "author" keyword.
    * **\\brief** The "brief" command is used to begin a brief description of a documented item.
 The brief description ends at the next blank line.
    * **\\file** The "file" command is used to document a file.
 Doxygen requires